kalyanikhona/llm-model-behavior-research/logbook/observations/june-2025-llm-behavior-experiments.md

 # 2025 LLM Behavior Research Logbook
 *Tracking daily experiments, observations,third party conversations and insights on how LLMs behave*
 ---
+## July 9, 2025 (Wednesday)
+- Prompt engineering vs fine tuning base models (when to use what methodologies)

+Decision making framework (parameters):

+- **Cost comparison**: Prompt engineering vs fine-tuning
+- **Control level**: What each approach can/can't achieve
+- **Scalability**: Which approach works for different company sizes
+- **Risk assessment**: Potential downsides of each strategy

+Question: How can brands ethically influence their representation in AI outputs?

+- **Baseline testing**: How do models currently mention specific brands?
+- **Fine-tuning experiments**: Can training data shift brand sentiment?
+- **Prompt optimization**: Alternative approaches to brand positioning
+- **Ethical boundaries**: What's legitimate vs manipulative?

 ## July 8, 2025 (Tuesday)

 - Understanding the basics of Llama base model and assistant model, parameters, pre-training data, fine tuning etc